techno-tim/techno-tim.github.io/_posts/2020-12-26-ansible-automation.md

 sudo apt install sshpass
 ```

-> *Note: Most distributions include an "older" version of Ansible.
-If you want to install the latest version of Ansible, see [installing the latest version of ansible](#installing-the-latest-version-of-ansible)*
+> *Note: Most distributions include an "older" version of Ansible.If you want to install the latest version of Ansible, see [installing the latest version of ansible](#installing-the-latest-version-of-ansible)*
 {: .prompt-info }

 `hosts`